bl4de/ctf/2017/BostonKeyParty_2017/Prudentialv2/Prudentialv2_Cloud_50.md

 If you'll compare them, they differ.
 If you'll try to open them in the browser, you'll see two different images.

-But when you'll calculate their SHA1 checkums, you'll be surprised:
+But when you'll calculate their SHA1 checksums, you'll be surprised:

 ```
 bl4de:~/hacking/ctf/2017/BostonKeyParty_2017/Prudentialv2 $ shasum sha1_1.html